0lympusMons/0lympusMons/README.md

 # :wave: Hey there!
-My name is Dodge Ynoh Angelo Madula
+My name is Dodge Ynoh Angelo Dungog Madula
+_My name’s a bit of a tongue twister, but don’t worry—**I answer to just Dodge too!**_

 I’m a web developer in Alberta, Canada, driven by a love for crafting smooth, user-friendly experiences.
 I aim to strike the perfect balance between design and functionality, bringing ideas to life on the web.